sethforprivacy/sethforprivacy.com/content/posts/moneros-ongoing-network-attack.md

 - 2020-12-02  - [PR7055](https://github.com/monero-project/monero/pull/7055) implemented to further mitigate misbehaving peers
 - 2020-12-04  - [PR7072](https://github.com/monero-project/monero/pull/7072) implemented to prevent malicious nodes spamming
 large peer lists
+- 2020-12-05  - [PR7081](https://github.com/monero-project/monero/pull/7081) implemented to allow simplified passing of banned hosts from monerod to fail2ban etc.
+- 2020-12-12  - [PR7135](https://github.com/monero-project/monero/pull/7135) proposed as the long-term fix for +2 height issue proposed that requires majority of nodes to upgrade
+- 2020-12-13  - [PR7138](https://github.com/monero-project/monero/pull/7138) proposed to allow using a DNS-based block-list of malicious nodes (similar to [PR6961](https://github.com/monero-project/monero/pull/6961))

+Note: There are many, many more PRs that have been proposed/merged to fix smaller attack vectors and edge cases, for a full list please see [monero-project pull requests](https://github.com/monero-project/monero/pulls?q=is%3Apr).

 # The Attack